 The Living Desert Zoo & Gardens

 Many visitors may be familiar with The Living Desert’s breathtaking desert flora and fauna.
 However, over the past year, they've welcomed a couple more guests to their sprawling facility, including two black rhinos, Nia (pronounced Ny-a) and Jaali (pronounced Jolly).
 Their new exhibit, the Rhino Savanna, is also home to 12 African species, including waterbucks and pelicans.
 Stop in to feed the giraffes, walk with wallabies, and more!

 Palm Springs Aerial Tramway

-Get up, up and away from it all by taking a trip on the world’s largest rotating tramcar.
-Your journey on the Palm Springs Aerial Tramway runs from the desert floor all the way up over two-and-a-half miles along the rugged crags of Chino Canyon, depositing you safely at Mountain Station (elevation 8,516 feet) and among the pristine alpine wilderness of Mount San Jacinto State Park.
+Get up, up, and away from it all by taking a trip on the world’s largest rotating tramcar.
+Your journey on the Palm Springs Aerial Tramway runs from the desert floor more than two-and-a-half miles along the rugged crags of Chino Canyon, depositing you safely at Mountain Station (elevation 8,516 feet) and among the pristine alpine wilderness of Mount San Jacinto State Park.

 The ride takes about 10 minutes, with the cars rotating slowly to give you a bird’s-eye view of the nine cities of Greater Palm Springs below.
 Once you’ve arrived, enjoy a bite at one of the two restaurants, snap some photos from the sweeping observation decks, step inside the fascinating natural history museum and two documentary theaters, or head out on foot to explore over 50 miles of hiking trails.